osg-htc/user-documentation/documentation/PATh/htc_workloads/using_software/containers-singularity.md

     $ apptainer build my-container.sif image.def

-Once the image is built, you can copy it to Stash, test it on the login host, and use it in your HTCondor jobs.
+Once the image is built, you can copy it to a data directory, test it on the Access Point, and use it in your HTCondor jobs.
 This is all described in [Containers - Overview][osg-containers].